 The Vibe of Madrid

-I did want to point out that because Madrid is less touristy, I encountered less people that spoke English well.
-My friend and I didn’t have too many issues, but be sure to download an app like Google Translate before you go, just in case!
+- Pro Tip: Because Madrid is less touristy, you may encounter less people who speak English well.
+I didn’t have too many issues, but be sure to download an app like Google Translate before you go, just in case.

 The Vibe of Barcelona